keerthanaapillaram/Implementation-of-SARSA-Control-Algorithm-using-Gymnasium/README.md

 ## Result

 The SARSA control algorithm was successfully implemented using the Gymnasium FrozenLake-v1 environment.
-A customized 4×4 environment was used by changing the starting position to state 5 and defining state 15 as the goal.
-Through repeated interaction with the environment, the agent learned an action-value function and an epsilon-greedy policy for navigating through the environment while avoiding hole states.
+The agent learned an action-value function and an epsilon-greedy policy for navigating from state 5 to the goal state 15 while avoiding the hole states.
+The learned Q-table and policy demonstrate the agent's ability to select suitable actions based on its experience.

 ## Inference

+The experiment shows that SARSA can learn an effective control policy through trial-and-error interaction with the environment.
+With a fixed epsilon, the exploration rate remains constant throughout training, whereas with epsilon decay, exploration is high initially and gradually decreases as training progresses.
+In this experiment, epsilon decay allows the agent to explore different actions in the beginning and increasingly exploit the learned Q-values later.
+This helps the agent learn a suitable path toward the goal while avoiding the holes in the customized FrozenLake environment.

 The experiment shows that SARSA can learn a control policy through trial-and-error interaction with the environment.
 Initially, the agent performs more exploration because epsilon is high.
 As training progresses, epsilon decreases and the agent increasingly uses the learned Q-values to select actions.
 The learned policy therefore improves its ability to navigate toward the goal while avoiding the holes in the customized FrozenLake environment.